grillitype/web-fonts-guide/README.md

 # Using (Grilli Type) web fonts

-**This document is a work in progress, an initial draft, and not ready for public consumption.
-If you’re here it’s because I sent you a link for feedback.
-Please do not share this further.
+**This document is a continuing work in progress, please let us know if anything is unclear – or if you think anything is wrong.
 Thank you!**

-Luckily it is really easy to use custom fonts in websites nowadays.
+Luckily it’s now really easy to use custom fonts in websites.
 The basics are easy to master, and this document hopes to help with that.

-It also links to further, more in-depth sources that are helpful for more advanced developers aiming to perfect aspects like the loading of the font files.
+It also links to further, more in-depth sources that are helpful for more advanced developers aiming to perfect aspects like the specific loading of the font files.

-## Still to be added

-* CSS font-weight & font-style: when to put it into @font-face definition and when not, pros / cons.
-* When to use -webkit-font-smoothing: subpixel-antialiased, rendering in different browsers / devices & CSS anti-aliasing (and why not to use text-rendering property)
-* Basic info on hinting

 ## Table of contents